 MSE 581: Scanning Electron Microscopy

 *If you do not receive an email confirmation for course registration within a week, contact the MSE EM administrator listed at the bottom of the page.
 Students are not able to register through myPurdue; completing the enrollment application form is the only way to register for MSE 581.
+ONLY graduate students, postdoctoral researchers, and MSE senior undergraduates are elligible to take MSE 581.

 MSE 581 courses run throughout the year.
 NOTE: MSE 581 offers only one for-credit session at the beginning of each semester (1 pass/fail credit).
 Additional sessions will take place on an as-needed basis and will still serve as the Purdue SEM qualification/training, but will not be for credit.